tiffany1618/tchieu.com/content/blog/2021/simd.md

 {{<link text="Single instruction, multiple data" href="https://en.wikipedia.org/wiki/SIMD">}}
 (SIMD) intrinsics allow us to vectorize operations that would otherwise occur sequentially.
 This can greatly speed up a series of simple, repetitive operations that might be normally executed using loops.
-One place such operations are commonly found is in image processing.
+In this article, we will focus on vectorizable operations commonly found in image processing.

 {{<h3 text="Adjusting image brightness">}}